What Is a Pay App In The Construction Industry?

 The Pay App Process: Step-by-Step

-The project owner or architect reviews your submission.
-If anything’s missing or unclear — especially change orders or lien waivers — you might be asked to revise and resubmit.
+2. Review and Approval: The project owner, inspector, or anyone part of the pay app workflow will review your submission.
+If any information is missing or unclear—especially regarding change orders or lien waivers—you may be asked to revise and resubmit.

-A conditional lien waiver may be required before payment is issued, waiving lien rights once payment clears.
+3. Submit Lien Waivers: A conditional lien waiver may be required before payment is issued.
+This waiver relinquishes lien rights once payment has cleared.

-Once approved, payment is processed by the general contractor or owner, adjusted for retainage or unresolved items.
+4. Payment Processing: Once your submission is approved, payment will be processed by the owner, taking into account any retainage or unresolved items.

 Why Pay Apps Matter